ezeeEric/DiVAE/README.md

 python scripts/rundiVAE.py -c configs/default_divae_mnist.cfg
 ```

+### ...load models
+Set option `input_model` to the desired pickle file containing your model.
+Watch
+out for additional information stored in that pickle - these are read out in
+successive order.
+See `modelMaker::load_model()` for implementation details.

 ## Notes
 - In Hierarchical Encoder: probabilities are clamped (clipped)
 more clamping in KLD

 - The configuration object config is instantiated in the __init__ file of the
   main module and imported as global variable.

+## TODOs
+- load and save functionality of model not working after re-factoring.
+- plotting engine could be more streamlined
+- add documentation

 ### References
 [1] Jason Rolfe, Discrete Variational Autoencoders,